AIM Away Messages Were the Original Instagram Captions

 AIM went away (pun intended) — officially shutting down in December 2017 after years of declining use — but the behavior it cultivated didn’t.
 The generation that grew up crafting away messages became the generation that built and populated every subsequent social platform.

 The Instagram caption is a direct descendant: curated, personal, often quoting lyrics, occasionally pointed at someone specific.
 The Facebook status update that launched in 2006 (“Justin is… having a rough week”) was literally structured the same way.
 Snapchat Stories, Instagram Stories, TikTok bios — all of them scratch the same itch that AIM away messages first scratched in 1998.
+If you like this kind of overlooked detail, 25 Things First is another useful read to open next.

 We didn’t learn to perform our inner lives on social media.
 We learned it on AIM.
 Everything else is just a higher-resolution version of the same thing.